MicrosoftDocs/azure-docs-cli/latest/docs-ref-conceptual/install-azure-cli.md

 For Debian/Ubuntu based systems, you can install Azure CLI 2.0 via `apt-get`.

-1. Modify your sources list.
+1. Modify your sources list:

    - 32-bit system